watertap-org/watertap/docs/technical_reference/unit_models/stoichiometric_reactor.rst

 ------------
 The stoichiometric reactor is a basic unit operation designed to aid in modeling addition of reagent to a feed stream and removal of ions from a stream through precipitation.
-The most basic usage is for modeling Lime/Soda ash softening process.
+A basic example for using this model is the lime/soda ash softening process.
 The reactor can be configured to include only dissolution of a reagent or precipitation of specific species, and both as shown in figure below.